Infinity Q Diversified Alpha Fund (IQDNX/IQDAX) Liquidation

 The Fund is reserving all rights and taking appropriate steps to protect its and shareholders’ interests with respect to potential claims the Fund may have while the nature, extent, and consequences of the conduct at issue are being determined.

-As noted above, an essential first step of the assessment of potential claims the Fund may possess is to determine the extent of any misvaluation of the Fund’s assets over time.
+An essential first step of the assessment of potential claims the Fund may possess was to determine the extent of any misvaluation of the Fund’s assets over time.
 Based on A&M’s independent valuation, A&M concluded that the Fund’s Bilateral OTC Positions were overstated at each month-end date from February 2017 through January 31, 2021.
 When A&M’s valuations are used for calculation of the Fund’s NAV, the Fund’s reported month-end NAV was materially overstated by less than 10% prior to October 31, 2019, by more than 10% from October 31, 2019 through January 31, 2021, and for most months in 2020 it was more than 30% overstated.
-The Fund has provided the A&M revaluation results to the SLC for its investigation and pursuit of potential claims on behalf of the Fund.
+The Fund provided the A&M revaluation results to the SLC for its investigation and pursuit of potential claims on behalf of the Fund.

 Expand All